nandaKishore536/Jaipur-Marketing.Com-Assigment-/README.md

 # Web Page UI

-This project is a simple web page UI created using [Tech Stack Name].
+This project is a simple web page UI created using React.
 The design and styling are based on the provided reference with specific color codes and fonts.

 ## Tech Stack